acdh-oeaw/apis-core-rdf/docs/source/customization.md

 `myproject.Person` then you can use the `myproject/person_list.html` template to override the generic template.

-# Create and Update views
+# Create and update views

-The create and update view use the form [apis_core.generic.forms.GenericModelForm][] by default.
-You can override the form it uses by creating a custom form in `your_app.forms`.
+The create and update views use the form [apis_core.generic.forms.GenericModelForm][] by default.
+You can override the form they use by creating a custom form in `your_app.forms`.
 The form class has to be named `<Modelname>Form`, so if you have a model `Person` in your app `myproject`, the view looks for the form class